petrbela/karma-osx-reporter/README.md

 ## Installation

 1\.
-Install the plugin `npm install -g karma-osx-notifier`.
+Install the plugin `npm install -g karma-osx-reporter`.

 2\.
 Add dependency to the plugin section in Karma config file: